Outokumpu: Finland

 Outokumpu's largest production facilities are the integrated steel mills of the Tornio Works, in the small Finnish town Tornio on the coast of Gulf of Bothnia.
-Tornio Works produces hot rolled and cold rolled coils and sheets cut from coil, with an annual output of one million tonnes.
+Tornio Works produces hot rolled and cold rolled coils and sheets cut from coil, with an annual output of two million tonnes.
 The site consists of ferrochrome smelting, two steel-melting shops, a hot rolling mill and two cold rolling mills.
 The steel works were built in 1975–1976.
 The first stainless cast was made in May 1976, week 19, thus it has got the heat number 61901.The main marketing area is the EU.
 Up to 85% of the products are exported all around the world.

 Kemi mine in Keminmaa near Tornio provides chromite, the raw material for chrome, needed to make stainless steel.
 In 2012, the quantity of chromite was estimated to a depth of one kilometer, totalling some 105 million tonnes.